GSA-TTS/identity-handbook/_articles/saml.md

     * Same as above, but in Chrome!
   * [SAML DevTools extension](https://chrome.google.com/webstore/detail/saml-devtools-extension/jndllhgbinhiiddokbeoeepbppdnhhio)
     * Adds a SAML tab to the Chrome developer tools

+## Testing with SAML-sinatra

+One difficulty is that the response is encrypted, so it's hard to use tools to just see the contents of the response.
+The easiest way to get around this is to modify your local idp's Gemfile to pick up a local copy of the `saml_idp` gem, then comment out everything in `SamlResponse#signed_assertion` [except the line](https://github.com/18F/saml_idp/blob/master/lib/saml_idp/saml_response.rb#L70) `assertion_builder.signed`.